 • Future Plans – Will this be a “forever” home that you can improve and renovate according to your future needs?

 If the answer is “yes” to any of these questions, then a house plan with five or more bedrooms may be an option for you because of the level of flexibility.
-Whether you have frequent visitors, entertain a lot, need space for a hobby, or have a large family, this home size will provide a number of options for design and decoration.
-And when the children move out, the extra rooms can be converted to suit a variety of functions without the hassle and headache of additional construction or expansion.
+Whether you have frequent visitors, entertain a lot, need space for a hobby, or have a large family, this home size will provide several design and decoration options.
+And when the children move out, the extra rooms can be converted to suit various functions without the hassle and headache of additional construction or expansion.

 Throw in a kitchen island with an easy-to-clean countertop, lots of cabinets, and drawers for rollout storage.
 Add stovetop faucets, gadgets, and accessories like frying stations, warming tables, and countertop steamers.
 Now you’re ready for some fun and challenges in the kitchen.

-This amazing and spacious kitchen in a 2-story, 5-bedroom, 5-bath Modern style home features stainless-steel appliances, a huge center island with lots of counter space, and plenty of cabinets and drawers for storage (House Plan #161-1084).
+This amazing and spacious kitchen in a 2-story, 5-bedroom, 5-bath Modern style home features stainless-steel appliances, a huge center island with lots of counter space, and plenty of cabinets and drawers for storage (Plan #161-1084).

-2. Hearth/Keeping Room is now one of the must-haves in home plans with ample square footage.
+A hearth roomis now one of the must-haves in home plans with ample square footage.
 Designed as an extension of the kitchen area, the hearth room, with its signature fireplace, is a cozy and warm space where family members can keep the cook company – hence the name “keeping” room.
 Most families use the hearth room for casual entertaining and time together.
 Hearth/keeping rooms date back to Colonial times when families cooked meals around the only fireplace in the house – located in the kitchen.
-They were built adjacent to kitchens so that they could “borrow” some of the heat from the kitchen stove.
+They were built adjacent to kitchens to “borrow” some of the heat from the kitchen stove.
 In the cold months, family members would sleep in the hearth room because it provided warmth and comfort.
 Even in those times, the hearth room was furnished with a couch and chairs for relaxation and conversation.

-Here’s the hearth/keeping room in a modern home with its signature fireplace and comfortable couches where family can gather and relax after meals (House Plan #161-1084).
+Here’s the hearth/keeping room in a modern home with its signature fireplace and comfortable couches where the family can gather and relax after meals (Plan #161-1084).

 While homes may be modern or contemporary inside and out, some families prefer to keep something old within their home: the tradition of gathering in a separate dining room for holidays and other formal occasions.

-A 2-story Mediterranean style home has it all: this formal dining room adjacent to the open-layout kitchen with an eat-in kitchen island (House Plan #161-1077).
+A 2-story Mediterranean style home has it all: this formal dining room adjacent to the open-layout kitchen with an eat-in kitchen island (Plan #161-1077).

 Soft neutral tones give this master suite in a 2-story, 5-bedroom, 4-bath Mediterranean style home an inviting and warm ambiance.
-The sitting room that opens to a deck is partially visible (House Plan #161-1077).
+The sitting room that opens to a deck is partially visible (Plan #161-1077).

-6.In-Law Suite/Guest Room – Thanks to the versatility of a home plan with five or more bedrooms, homeowners can easily prepare for unexpected living situations.
+Thanks to a home plan's versatility with five or more bedrooms, homeowners can easily prepare for unexpected living situations.
 The bigger home allows an elderly parent, in-law, or guest to move in and maintain their independence.
 Guest rooms are furnished with their own bathrooms and closets.

 In-law suites may be built in the basement or on the main floor.
 Accommodations can include a full kitchen and a separate entryway.

-Walk up the front porch of this 2-story, 5-bedroom Colonial home plan for easy access to the guest room, which is conveniently located on the first floor.
-A look at the Main Floor design shows the guest room on the opposite side of the master suite – but close to the kitchen and dining area.
-It comes with a full bath and walk-in closet (House Plan #189-1013).
+Top: Walk up the front porch of this 2-story, 5-bedroom Colonial home for easy access to the guest room, which is conveniently located on the first floor.
+Bottom: A look at the Main Floor design shows the guest room on the opposite side of the master suite – but close to the kitchen and dining area.
+It comes with a full bath and walk-in closet (Plan #189-1013).

-7. Home Office - Some homeowners choose plans with a larger number of bedrooms to ensure space for specific needs right from the get-go.
-This can include a designated office space in the floor plan for a home business, a private gym or a media room.
+Some homeowners choose plans with a larger number of bedrooms to ensure space for specific needs right from the get-go.
+This can include designated office space in the floor plan for a home business, a private gym, or a media room.
 If your option is an office for those “work-at-home” days, you can be creative in designing a smart and comfortable home office.

 Here’s a fully equipped office space in a 2-story modern Florida style home.
-Designed and furnished in classic traditional fashion, the home office comes with a large window that allows abundant natural light to filter in (House Plan #107-1015).
+Designed and furnished in classic traditional fashion, the home office comes with a large window that allows abundant natural light to filter in (Plan #107-1015).

-8. Mudroom – What else do you need in a large house?
+What else do you need in a large house?
 How about a mudroom where everyone can hang coats, sports gear, backpacks, umbrellas, and hats – and store muddy shoes and snow boots before going into the house?
-While this area provides storage space and helps keep the main house clean, be sure that it also remains organized.
+While this area provides storage space and helps keep the main house clean, it also remains organized.
 Put in hooks and get enough bins for storage – and you’re ready to go.

-Check out the storage bins and shelves of this mudroom in a spacious 2-story Country style home plan, along with an area rug that leads to the door to the main house (House Plan #153-1904).
+Check out the storage bins and shelves of this mudroom in a spacious 2-story Country style home plan, along with an area rug that leads to the door to the main house (Plan #153-1904).

 Arts and crafts not your style?
-How about a music room/library as in this room in a 2-story European house plan with 3,888 sq. ft. of space.
-There’s a piano, comfortable sofas, and a built-in shelf for books (House Plan #138-1163).
+How about a music room/library in this room in a 2-story European house plan with 3,888 sq. ft. of space.
+There’s a piano, comfortable sofas, and a built-in shelf for books (Plan #138-1163).

-10. Game/Recreation Room – A dedicated informal gathering area gives you and your family another place in the house to gather together for some fun time.
+A dedicated informal gathering area gives you and your family another place in the house to gather together for some fun time.
 The room is also ideal for hosting friends on game nights of cards and billiards.
-If your family is not into pool, you can also install a foosball or ping-pong table.
-Make sure there are comfortable couches and chairs where you and your guests can stretch out and relax while watching the action.
+If your family is not into the pool, you can also install a foosball or ping-pong table.
+Ensure comfortable couches and chairs where you and your guests can stretch out and relax while watching the action.

 This game room in a 2-story, 5-bedroom Mediterranean style home includes a bar area with stools, ping-pong and foosball tables, a fireplace, and sofas where guests can sit and relax (House Plan #161-1077).

-You can design a formal home theater complete with plush seats and large screen as in this one in a 5-bedroom Mediterranean style home plan (House Plan #134-1355).
+You can design a formal home theater complete with plush seats and a large screen as in this one in a 5-bedroom Mediterranean style home plan (Plan #134-1355).

-This attractive deck of a 2-story, 5-bedroom European-style country home includes tables and chairs and a grilling kitchen for the utmost in outdoor living (House Plan #161-1030).
+This attractive deck of a 2-story, 5-bedroom European-style country home includes tables and chairs and a grilling kitchen for the utmost outdoor living (Plan #161-1030).

-While there are challenges in finding the ideal home that meets the needs of large and growing families, house plans with five or more bedrooms offer a variety of versatile and attractive options.
-With an adventurous spirit, innovative vision and creativity, you can build and design a “forever” home that suits your lifestyle.
+While there are challenges in finding the ideal home that meets large and growing families' needs, house plans with five or more bedrooms with five or more bedrooms offer a variety of versatile and attractive options.
+With an adventurous spirit, innovative vision, and creativity, you can build and design a “forever” home that suits your lifestyle.

-Footnote: The top photo in the lead image of this article is a 2-story, 5-bedroom Modern home with Contemporary influences.
+Footnote: The top photo in this article's lead image is a 2-story, 5-bedroom Modern home with Contemporary influences.
 For more information, click here (Plan #161-1084).